merichoglu/lr_in_cpp/README.md

 | **Normal Equation** | `415.35`     | `410.12`    | `0.2002`  |
 | **Ridge Regression** | `415.35`     | `410.12`    | `0.2003`  |
 | **Gradient Descent** | `415.36`     | `409.95`    | `0.2009`  |

-**Note:** The low R² value of approximately `0.20` indicates that the dataset is noisy and not well-suited for a linear regression model.